Credit Card Security & Travel Alerts

-2. How do I make TransWest aware of my travel plans?Call your branch at 801-487-1692 and ask for a Member Service Representative.
+2. How do I make TransWest aware of my travel plans?During regular business hours call your branch at 801-487-1692 and After hours: call (800) 453-4270.
 Be prepared to share the dates you will be traveling and the places you plan to visit.
-The Service Rep can also inform you if there are any additional service fees you should be aware of and what the current exchange rate is for the country you plan to visit if you are traveling internationally.
+The Service Rep can also inform you if there are any additional service fees you should be aware of if you are traveling internationally.

 3. Do I need to inform TransWest when I plan to travel within the United States?Yes.
 In an effort to protect your card from being comprised by fraudulent purchases, the same regulations are in place for domestic travel.

 4. Can my card be declined when making purchases online?Yes.
 If the company you are purchasing from is located in a state or country that has a high rate of credit card fraud, purchases made online could be declined.
 In this case, please call us at 801-487-1692 and explain the situation to release the block on your card.